 The EVCS prides itself on its approachable culture that encourages extended discussion of papers in an informal, friendly and supportive environment, in which speakers can share their research and obtain thoughtful and in-depth feedback.

-The seminars take place once a month during semester, usually on a Monday evening at 6.30 pm, currrently in the Jim Potter Room, Old Physics Building, the University of Melbourne, Parkville Campus.
+The seminars take place once a month during semester, usually on a Monday evening at 6.30 pm, currrently in Room 205, Old Arts Building, University of Melbourne, Parkville.
 Click here for a map.

 The EVCS is open to staff and students of all academic institutions, as well as interested members of the public.